 This buttery and tender, savory gluten-free shortcrust recipe is adapted to gluten-free cooking from a recipe that appears in Artisan Patisserie for the Home Baker by Master Baker Avner Laskin.
-Use Savory Gluten-Free Shortcrust to make delicious tarts and quiches.
-A food processor makes this recipe extremely fast and easy!
-Freeze dough for up to 2 months — an ideal make-ahead recipe for busy gluten-free cooks!
+Use this shortcrust to make delicious tarts and quiches.
+A food processor makes this recipe extremely fast and easy.
+Freeze dough for up to 2 months—an ideal make-ahead recipe for busy gluten-free cooks.

-You need an 8 or 9-inch tart pan with removable bottom and fluted edges.
-Does not need to be greased for this recipe.
-If you don't have a tart pan an 8 or 9-inch pie plate will work.
+You need an 8 or 9-inch tart pan with a removable bottom and fluted edges.
+It does not need to be greased for this recipe.
+If you don't have a tart pan, an 8 or 9-inch pie plate will work.

 - 1/2 cup butter (cold, cut into 1 tablespoon pieces)